Skip to content

 December 28, 1864, 125 miles north of Burkesville, Rebels lit the Hardinsburg Courthouse on fire in Breckinridge County.
 They tried to burn it to the ground, but locals saved it from a total loss and saved the county records.
 Roadside History: A Guide to Kentucky Highway Markers edited by Melba Porter Hay, Dianne Wells, Thomas H. Appleton, Jr., Thomas H. Appleton; pg: 10

-December 28, 1892, an armed mob, led by many well-known citizens, gathered at the courthouse and seized a black male named Bob Harper.
+December 28, 1892, an armed mob led by many well-known citizens gathered at the courthouse and seized a black male named Bob Harper.
 Police jailed him for an alleged assault on a white woman in Barren County’s Park City.
 Locals took him to the Warren County Fair Grounds.
 They hung him from a tree.
-During this time, lynchings had become a widespread practice due to the “threat” of newly freed slaves and justified on the premise of protecting white females.
-Lynching reached an all-time high in 1892, with 69 whites and 161 blacks hung.
+During this time, lynchings had become a widespread practice due to the “threat” of newly freed slaves.
+The mobs justified their actions on the premise of protecting white females.
+Kentucky lynchings reached an all-time high in 1892; one source recorded the hangings of 69 whites and 161 blacks.

 Localtonians wish a Happy Birthday to Lexington native John Young Brown Junior, born in 1933, the 55th Kentucky governor.